silviot/edx-platform-wiki/Stanford-Theming.md

 # Manual method

 Theming only works for the LMS.
 The CMS and the Wiki are left unchanged.
+Note that if you take a theme someone else has created, you *must* use the name they chose.
+It is used a few places within the theme itself, so you cannot simply choose your own name for the theme directory.

 1) You should first modify `/edx/app/edxapp/lms.env.json`, and set FEATURES.USE_CUSTOM_THEME (True), THEME_NAME (the theme directory name) and PLATFORM_NAME (it will replace "edX" in many views).